Organizational History

 TRAINING AND CERTIFICATION PROGRAMS

-Our trainings include Community Birth Doula Training, The Perinatal Support Specialist Training, Breastfeeding Peer Counselor Training, Heart and Hands Postpartum Doula Training, and a Childbirth Educator Training for Health and Human Service Professionals.
+Our trainings include Community Birth Doula Training, Breastfeeding Peer Counselor Training, Heart and Hands Postpartum Doula Training, and Childbirth Educator Training for Health and Human Service Professionals.

 WHO WE HAVE WORKED WITH